AugmentedFifth/ataraxia/src/chapter_2.md

 ataraxia allows single-quotes (`'`) in identifiers, so for character literals a `#` prefix is required, like so: `#'🎺'`.
-The content between the single-quotes can be any single valid UTF-8 encoded scalar value, or a backslash followed by an escape character.
+The content between the single-quotes can be any single valid UTF-8 encoded scalar value (except backslash or single-quote), or a backslash followed by an escape character.
 Currently supported escape characters:

 - `\` \\( \rightarrow \\) backslash
 - `'` \\( \rightarrow \\) single-quote